-The CAPS Clinic is staffed by county clinicians, administration and psychiatric nurses, UC Davis faculty psychologists and board-certified child psychiatrists, as well as psychology and psychiatry trainees.
+The CAPS Clinic is staffed by four full-time UC Davis faculty psychologists and three board-certified child psychiatrists.
 It is the primary training site for our doctoral psychology interns, as well as UC Davis' postdoctoral psychology and psychiatry fellows.
-At our training site, there is a strong collaborative atmosphere and emphasis on interdisciplinary teamwork.
+Medical students and psychiatry residents in psychiatry also complete rotations at the CAPS Clinic.
+At our training site, there is a strong collaborative atmosphere and emphasis on interdisciplinary teamwork with county-employed masters-level clinicians and psychiatric nurses.
+Our trainees develop strong working relationships with a number of professionals within the community that last beyond their training year.

-The CAPS Clinic is a county-operated outpatient community mental health clinic for roughly 200+ infants, children, adolescents, and transitional-aged youth (ages 0 to 21-years-old), who receive therapy, psychological testing, and/or medication management services.
+The CAPS Clinic is a county-operated outpatient community mental health clinic for roughly 275 infants, children, adolescents, and transitional-aged youth (ages 0 to 21-years-old), who receive therapy, psychological testing, and/or medication management services.
 The CAPS Clinic solely serves children and adolescents who have mental health coverage through California's state-funded health care program, Medi-Cal/EPSDT.
 These clients present with a wide range of complex diagnostic concerns.
 Most of our clients and their families struggle with multiple environmental stressors including low income, unemployment, poor social support, and/or family history of mental health or alcohol/substance abuse problems.
 Oftentimes, our clients and their family members have also experienced complex developmental trauma, maltreatment, exposure to other adverse childhood experiences, and may be involved with Child Protective Services (CPS).
-Clients may also be involved with the juvenile justice system.
+Clients may also be involved with the juvenile justice system and are on probation.
 In addition, many of our clients experience difficulties in the learning environment and are provided special educations services (i.e., 504 Behavior Plan or IEP).
 Clients represent diverse backgrounds and identities.